Windows Storage

 • Stop the NFS client.

 • Configure the anonymous UID and GID to be 0 (root) from the Windows NFS client side.
+Alternatively, if the NFS server is using a different UID and GID, use those IDs instead.
 Open the “Registry Editor” and navigate to: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\ClientForNFS\CurrentVersion\Default.

 • Edit > New > DWORD (32-bit Value) > Name: AnonymousUID